Boston Medicaid Planning Lawyer and Elder Law Attorney Assists Massachusetts Veterans with Long-term care Financing

 A veteran is eligible for up to $1,788 per month, while a surviving spouse is eligible for up to $1,149 per month and married couple is eligible for up to $2,120 per month.
 Congress adjusts these figures annually, and they are therefore subject to change.

 For December 2019 to November 2020, here’s how Veteran Pension Benefits break down on an annual and monthly basis:

 $2,,266 MONTHLY PENSION BENEFIT

 Widow or Widower of Veteran

-If you need assistance of a Massachusetts elder law lawyer to plan an estate or determine VA pension benefit eligibility or other estate planning services, contact us for a complimentary consultation or call: 781.996.5656 or 800.701.0352.
+Our Massachusetts elder law and estate planning lawyers can help you to plan your estate or determine VA pension benefit eligibility.
+Contact us for a complimentary consultation: 781.996.5656 or 800.701.0352.